Online CBT Therapy

 A warm, structured and evidence-based therapeutic space.

-I’m Lisa Marini, a BABCP-accredited CBT therapist supporting adults with anxiety, depression, trauma and related difficulties through one-to-one online therapy.
+I’m Lisa Marini, a BABCP-accredited CBT therapist supporting adults with anxiety, depression and related difficulties through one-to-one online therapy.

 Portrait of Lisa Marini, CBT therapist